Star Trek: The Next Generation: Klingon Honor Guard: Development

-PC Gamer suggested double the amount of RAM, 600 MB of hard drive space, and at least a 266 MHz Pentium.

-For Multiplayer network hardware such as a modem would also be needed.

 Reception

-The game received above-average reviews according to the review aggregation website GameRankings.
+The game received positive reviews according to the review aggregation website GameRankings.
 Thierry Nguyen of GameSpot thought that the game suffered from the same problems as the original Unreal and replicated some of the enemies seen in that game but with different graphics, albeit in greater quantities.
 Whilst he thought that level design improved as the game went on, he also found that the gameplay broke down into finding objects to open locked doors in order to reach the final room which completed the level.
 He pointed out that multiplayer was effectively unplayable at launch, with a patch promised, and while it might be enjoyable for a Star Trek fan, it was otherwise quite average.
 Tal Blevins of IGN said that he was pleased to see that the intelligent enemies which had appeared in Unreal continued to be seen in Klingon Honor Guard, but found a variety of graphic and gameplay bugs as well as suffering from at least one computer crash per level which gave it a very rushed feeling.
 Overall Blevins felt that the game seemed like it was a Klingon style overlay for Unreal and not really a brand new game.

 Nick Smith of AllGame said that despite the Star Trek license, Klingon Honor Guard was a "truly excellent game in its own right".
 He said that the action ran as fast as Doom, while the missions were inventive.
 He said "Whether you're a true Trekker, a first-person shooter fan, or just an eye-candy junkie, this title will not disappoint you."
 In a retro review for Eurogamer in 2010, John Walker criticized the length of the game but praised the level design for the mission where the player fights enemies on the outside of a spaceship.
 He also reserved praise for the Ding-Pach Spin Claw, a weapon which fires off a blade which eventually returns but cannot be fired again until the blade returns.
 He summed it up by saying that it was a "game that is, unquestionably, fantastically overlong and dull.
 But a game that contains the thrill of space floating combined with the best FPS weapon ever made."
 Chris Chan for the Malaysian-based English language newspaper New Straits Times ranked the game as the eighth best Macintosh-based game of the 1990s.